viviane-acct/EDScapstone/README.md

 Link to GitHub repository: [GitHub Repository](<https://github.com/viviane-acct/EDScapstone>)

-This repo will contain project contents for the EDS capstone.
+This repo contains project contents for the EDS capstone.
 Folders are:\
 archive\
 metadata\
 outputs\